Tom Hooker

-Tom Hooker or Thomas Barbey (born Thomas Beecher Hooker on November 18, 1957) is an American singer and photographer.
+Tom Hooker or Thomas Barbèy (born Thomas Beecher Hooker on November 18, 1957) is an American singer and fine art photographer.
 He was the voice and one of the songwriters behind most songs for popular Italo disco artist Den Harrow.
 The 2018 documentary Dons of Disco covers Hooker's involvement in the Den Harrow project.

-History
+Early life

-Barbey, best known as Tom Hooker, was brought to Europe when he was six months old.
+Barbèy, best known as Tom Hooker, was brought to Europe when he was six months old.
 At the age of ten, he started his musical career as a drummer.
 At 13, he created his first band.
 At 15, he first appeared in public at a concert as a drummer/singer.
 He studied languages in Switzerland.

-Music
+Music career

 In 1980, he moved to Italy, where he was discovered by Italian producers.
 His first hit was "Flip Over", b/w the track "We Can Start It All Over Again".
 He had his first major success in 1986 with "Looking for Love".
-His later work included collaborations with several other artists and producers, including Eddy Huntington, for whom he provided several lyrics and backing vocals, including those for the Europe-wide hit "U.S.S.R.".

-By 1994, he moved to America to marry his American girlfriend and pursue his longtime hobby, photography.

 Den Harrow

-Hooker co-wrote and sang lead vocals on the first two Den Harrow albums, backing vocals on the third album and co-wrote many subsequent Den Harrow songs under the name T. Beecher.
+Starting in 1985, Hooker co-wrote and sang lead vocals on the first two Den Harrow albums, backing vocals on the third album and co-wrote many subsequent Den Harrow songs under the name T. Beecher.
 When Hooker was credited for vocals at all, it was only for background vocals, as it was the producer's intention to have the lip-synching model Stefano Zandri as the public face of the project.

 In 2010, Tom Hooker recorded and published on YouTube a press conference-style video in which Hooker, flanked by Den Harrow co-producer Miki Chierigato, states and demonstrates that he was the vocalist on most of the Den Harrow records, and in which he accuses Stefano Zandri of continuing to publicly lip synch to those recordings.
 He also states that Zandri made threats and insults against Hooker and his family on Facebook for exposing the vocal inauthenticity of the Den Harrow recordings.
 Hooker asserts that Zandri no longer has permission to publicly lip sync to Den Harrow recordings that use Tom Hooker's voice.

-Photography

-In 1994, Hooker left the music scene to move to America to marry Suzanne Berquist.
-He eventually moved to Los Angeles and changed his name to Thomas Barbey, his mother's maiden name.
-He began a career as a visual artist, creating surreal photomontages.
-He currently exhibits in galleries in many countries around the world.
+Other music endeavors

+His later work included collaborations with several other artists and producers, including Eddy Huntington, for whom he provided several lyrics and backing vocals, including those for the Europe-wide hit "U.S.S.R.".

+In 1986 he took part in the project Fahrenheit 104, a band also composed of Maurizio Vandelli, Jane Hill and Dario Farina, with which he recorded the song Highway To Freedom, composed by Vince Tempera for the musical part and by Michael Kunze for the lyrics, also published as a single by Baby Records.

+In 1987, he was one of the writers for the hit Boom Boom (Let's Go Back to My Room) by Paul Lekakis, which became #1 in Australia and #43 in US Billboard Hot 100 chart.

+In the 90s he recorded some singles under the pseudonym David Harleyson, obtaining some commercial success in Thailand.